lightning-goats/cyberherd_extension/cyberherd_explanation.md

 - **Risk awareness**: Getting headbutted means losing ALL accumulated sats - they don't carry over if you rejoin

 ### Headbutting Rules:
-- **New members only**: Only new members can attempt headbutting by zapping TODAY'S #CyberHerd note
+- **New members only**: Only new members can attempt headbutting by zapping TODAY'S #CyberHerd note or reposting it
 - **Daily note requirement**: Must use the current day's #CyberHerd note (older notes invalid due to daily reset)
 - **Existing member flexibility**: Current members can increase payouts by zapping ANY Lightning Goats note
 - **Minimum zap for headbutting**: 10 sats required to headbutt via zap
+- **Repost headbutting (kind 6)**: Reposts can join and headbutt repost-only or reaction-only members when herd is full
-- **Repost/reaction bypass**: Reposts (kind 6) and reactions (kind 7) can join when herd has open slots without headbutting
+- **Reaction bypass (kind 7)**: Reactions can only join when herd has open slots (cannot headbutt)
 - **Zap priority**: Zaps always displace repost/reaction members first before competing with other zaps
+- **Repost targets**: Reposts can only displace members with amount=0 (other reposts or reactions)
 - **Amount reset**: When headbutted out, your accumulated amount is completely reset to zero
-- **Fresh start**: To rejoin after being headbutted, you start with zero sats and must zap TODAY'S #CyberHerd note again
+- **Fresh start**: To rejoin after being headbutted, you start with zero sats and must zap or repost TODAY'S #CyberHerd note again
 - **Public notifications**: Both parties receive public reply notifications about headbutts
 - **Instant processing**: Headbutt attempts are processed immediately when the herd is full